-If you could only hear one concert this summer - what a terrible thought! - then we were probably many who would choose a Schubert evening.
+If you could only hear one concert this summer, then we were probably many who would choose a Schubert evening.

 What makes Schubert special?
 Is that his tragic fate? (think only to be 31 years old) Are these the wonderful melodies?
 The delicate, dreamlike landscapes he leads us into?
 Or is it that even when Schubert is most light and light, there is still usually an echo of something dark below?